 With the luxury of an automatic transfer switch equipped to a standby backup generator, any electrical power outage is instantaneously rectified.
 This is the major advantage a standby generator has over other generators for homes.

-Unlike with a portable in home generator, you'll never have to stumble out into the night to manually start a portable generator.
+Unlike with a portable in home generator, you'll never have to stumble out into the night to manually start a standby generator.

 Picking the right generators for home use can be a daunting task considering their price tag.
 But, if you make the right selection initially when choosing a backup generator, any potential power outage will be a non-issue.